Vice President of Policy & Advocacy

 Sophie Milam joined the Greater Chicago Food Depository in April 2019.
-As vice president of policy, advocacy and engagement, Sophie leads the Food Depository’s efforts to advance policy solutions to hunger and the root causes of poverty and racial inequity and to connect residents to public benefit programs like SNAP and Medicaid.
+As vice president of policy and advocacy, Sophie leads the Food Depository’s efforts to advance policy solutions to hunger and the root causes of poverty and racial inequity and to connect residents to public benefit programs like SNAP and Medicaid.

 Sophie is an accomplished social policy expert with more than 20 years of experience in strategy, research, and programs.
 Having worked for members of Congress, national and local nonprofit organizations, and academic research centers, Sophie brings a unique perspective on what it takes to successfully advance evidence-based solutions to the pressing issues facing food insecure populations and communities.